codelucas/flask_reddit/README.md

 - When Supervisor is installed you can give it programs to start and watch by creating config files in the `/etc/supervisor/conf.d` directory.
-I've provided the conf file which we use in the root directory of this repo as `supervidor-reddit.conf`.
+I've provided the conf file which we use in the root directory of this repo as `supervisor_reddit.conf`.
 An example supervisor command would be running `supervisorctl restart YOUR_APP_NAME` to restart gunicorn and bring up new changes.

-- Install [virtualenv] and set up a project root where ever you want.
+- Install [virtualenv](http://www.virtualenv.org/en/latest/virtualenv.html) and set up a project root where ever you want.

 ```bash
 sudo apt-get install python-virtualenv;